ajmcf52/chitchat/dev_notes/diary.md

 -   Joining a room after having previously exited another

 Once these bullets are tackled, our app will more or less be finished.

+### 2:03PM PST

+This has been one of our most productive days so far in the entire two months of development.

+Not only did I address a major bug that had been holding me back for 2-3 days, but I've also managed to tackle 2-3 more issues:

+-   Welcome & JoinNotify messages now both correctly add the appropriate names to the list of participants in the chat.
+This was accomplished by not only adding calls _addParticipantName(String)_ in _UserInputHandler_, but also adding an ArrayList<String> field to WelcomeMessages detailing the current list of participants in the chat, which seems to be crucial thing to communicate to newly joined users of a chat.
+-   A more sophisticated message-routing protocol was developed based on _isSingleShot()_ (reference **Message.java** for more details).

+That's it for now.
+Getting to the last few things on the list here.

+Out.